Magnus-G/Process/index.md

 * What are the moral implications of working with the client?
 Will we be able to sleep at night?
 * Who from the client's side will be the one contact person with "the final word" during the project?
 * What are the deadlines?
 Are there any milestones?

+### Project Diagram
+* Use a mindmapping tool to create a diagram of the project.
+* Nodes can be known parts of the design problem or questions to bring to initial client meeting.
+* Create nodes for end-users and their needs, client and their needs.

 <div class="ref">